dart-backend/angel/packages/rethinkdb/README.md

   angel3_rethink: ^8.0.0
 ```

-`package:rethinkdb_driver2` will be installed as well.
+`belatuk-rethinkdb` driver will be used for connecting to RethinkDB.

 ## Usage

 This library exposes one class: `RethinkService`.
-By default, these services will even
-listen to [changefeeds](https://www.rethinkdb.com/docs/changefeeds/ruby/) from the database,
-which makes them very suitable for WebSocket use.
+By default, these services will listen to [changefeeds](https://www.rethinkdb.com/docs/changefeeds/ruby/) from the database, which makes them very suitable for WebSocket use.
 However, only `CREATED`, `UPDATED` and `REMOVED` events will be fired.
-This is technically not
+Technically not
-a problem, as it lowers the numbers of events you have to handle on the client side. ;)
+a problem, as it lowers the number of events that need to be handled on the client side.

 ## Model

 `Model` is class with no real functionality; however, it represents a basic document, and your services should host inherited classes.
 Other Angel service providers host `Model` as well, so you will easily be able to modify your application if you ever switch databases.

 ```dart
 class User extends Model {